 The members of the Board of Directors are remunerated for their service during their term of office (from one AGM to the next AGM).
-The cash remuneration is paid in quarterly installments for the members of the Board of Directors; the expense lump-sum is paid out typically in December and the RSUs are granted once a year.
+The cash compensation is paid in quarterly installments for the members of the Board of Directors; the expense lump-sum is paid out typically in December and the RSUs are granted once a year.

 The number of RSUs is determined by dividing the fixed grant value by the volume-weighted average share price of the last three weeks prior to the grant date ("grant reference price").
-If the initial public offering of shares is less than three weeks before the grant date, the grant reference price shall be the volume-weighted average price of a share from the share's first trading day, including the last trading day immediately prior to the grant date.